Dynamic covariate balancing: estimating treatment effects over time with potential local projections: Lemmas

-\paragraph{First Constraint} We now show that the proposed weights satisfy the first constraint in Algorithm \ref{alg:alg3}.
-The second trivially holds, while the third has been discussed in the first part of the proof.
+\paragraph{First Constraint in Algorithm 1} We now show that the proposed weights in Equation \eqref{eqn:guess2} satisfy the first constraint in Algorithm 1.
+The second constraint trivially holds, while the third follows from the ``finite and bounded weights" argument discussed in the paragraph above.
 We write

 We want to show concentration.
-First, we break the probability into two components:
+We write for any $h >0$,